Postgraduate Certificate in Integrated Practice in Childhood and Youth

 Career relevance and employability

-This qualification offers graduate professionals working with children and young people an opportunity to advance academically and professionally.
+This qualification will be attractive to anyone with a personal or professional interest in exploring different aspects of children and young people’s worlds.
+It is aimed at those who are graduates and seeking to advance academically and professionally, as well as those with a related degree but not currently working with children and young people.
 It also enables those with a related degree but not currently working with children and young people to move into the profession and will help those people considering a move between professions within the sector.
-In addition this qualification serves the continuing professional development needs of senior members of the workforce and those in, or aspiring to, managerial and supervisory roles.
-This postgraduate certificate course is an opportunity to gain a qualification as you work towards your masters degree.
-The content of the qualification will be relevant to graduates working in early years provision, education, social work, nursing, healthcare, youth work, youth justice or the voluntary sector.
+The content of the qualification will be particularly relevant to graduates working with children or young people, for example in early years provision, education, social work, nursing, healthcare, youth work, youth justice or the voluntary sector.

 There is more information about how OU study can improve your employability in the OU’s Employability Statement from our Careers Advisory Service.
 You can also read or download our publication OU study and your career and look at our subject pages to find out about career opportunities.